jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 mathjax: true
 ---

-Simply records something about linear regression and its mathematics.
+Simply recording something about linear regression and its mathematics.
 [[zhTW version]](/2025/10/03/AI/linear-regression-and-its-math_zhTW)
 <!-- More -->

 ## Linear Regression
 TL;DR: with a batch of data, find the trend, use the trend to predict, this is linear regression analysis.

-> For example: 10k of data in relationship b/w advertising budget and sales revenue.
+> For example: 10,000 of data in relationship between advertising budget and sales revenue.

-Essence of regression analysis is modeling and predicting.
+The essence of regression analysis is model building and inference(or prediction).
-Take above example, model can tell us, each time we increases a dollar in advertising, can brings how much impact to the revenue.
+Take above example, model can tell us what effect it has on revenue for every dollar increase in advertising.
 I will use the simplest linear regression to explain.

-> In order to let model work properly, we will assume there is some kind of linear relationship b/w advertising budge and revenue.
+> In order for the model to work properly, we will assume there is some kind of linear relationship between advertising budget and revenue.
-> Which means, if you spend more money on advertising, revenue will roughly increases.(Not exactly correct, but we assume this trends works)
+> Which means, if you spend more money on advertising, revenue will roughly increases.(Not exactly correct, but we assume this trend works)
-> Besides, we also assume each data is independents(the sales revenue would not effected by previous weeks), and model's predict error would not getting bigger or smaller base on advertising budget.
+> Besides, we also assume each data point is independent(the sales revenue would not be effected by previous weeks), and model's predict error would not get bigger or smaller based on advertising budget.
 >
 > These assumptions helps us to use simple way to learn how a effective model works.
 > Of course, reality work would not always follow these assumptions, but we can understand the foundations of a model.

-## How to modeling
+## How to build model
 1) Mathematic assumption: the purpose of modeling is to find out a formula as close as possible to the trend.
     Take single feature linear regression as example:
     $$